ustc-mjc/electron-meeting/README.md

 <hr>

-## in the future, what need to do
+## in the future, what needs to do:

-1. add register and login function
+- [x] add register and login function
-2. add file upload and download function, -- finished!
+- [x] add file upload and download function
-3. add media setting function
+- [ ] add media setting function